 Here’s a list of things to DO NOT break your fast:

 NON-BLACK COFFEE – You can add all sorts of stuff to coffee to make it either more delicious or healthier–or sometimes both.
 But, adding anything to coffee that has calories can potentially break your fast.
 A little heavy cream makes things tasty.
-A little coconut oil gives you some medium chain triglycerides, and you know how delicious those are (see Bulletproof Coffee).
+A little coconut oil gives you some medium-chain triglycerides, and you know how delicious those are (see Bulletproof Coffee).

 If you have a single cup of coffee per day, this is a non-issue; but if you need 4-5 cups to get going in the morning, and you’re adding a tablespoon of cream or coconut oil to each on, that will add up.
 There’s no hard and fast rule, but I say just try to keep your total caloric intake below 100, even if it’s from fat.
 The poison, as they say, is in the dose.

 My personal position is this: if you’re focused on insulin management (for example, during an Insulin Reset, which appears in Phase I of Engineering the Alpha), I would skip the BCAAs until after your workout.
 If you have good insulin management or are trying to gain muscle, go for it.
 The take away from these grey area options: just because something is calorie-free doesn’t absolve its ability to break your fast.

 I’m looking to keep this post dynamic and update it as time goes on, so feel free to drop any Q’s about fasting below, and I may